rags/pynt-contrib/README.md

 =================================

 [Raghunandan Rao](https://github.com/rags)
+pynt-contrib has a collection of tasks and utilities for pynt. pynt-contrib allows pynt itself to continue to be simple, while enhancing it.
 ## Installation

 You can install pynt-contrib from the Python Package Index (PyPI) using pip (``pip install pynt-contrib``) or easy_install (``easy_install pynt-contrib``), or from source (``python setup.py install``)